Hidden Iran

 • Explore the fairy chimney village of Kandovan

 A world away from the cities and deserts of Iran are the beautiful Alborz Mountains.
-Rising up from the Caspian Sea, a lesser explored region becons.
+Rising up from the Caspian Sea, a lesser explored region beckons.
 Experience a glimpse into a quieter, greener and more traditional side of Iran.

-Travel to Alamut, one of the castles on Freya Stark’s route in her 1930s classic book, ‘The Valley of the Assassins’ before visiting the impressive Roodkhan Castle.
-From the traditional village of Masule, you will begin a series of walks into the hills and high plateaus of the Talesh Highlands taking in a combination of the stunning mountain scenery and visits to the nomadic Shahsavan.
+Travel to Alamut, one of the castles on Freya Stark’s route in her 1930s classic book ‘The Valley of the Assassins’, before visiting the impressive Roodkhan Castle.
+From the traditional village of Masule you will begin a series of walks into the hills and high plateaus of the Talesh Highlands taking in a combination of the stunning mountain scenery and visits to the nomadic Shahsavan.

 The Shahsavan Nomads are pastoralists who have spent their summers on these high pastures tending to their herds for thousands of years.
 Here you will camp, (although don’t be surprised if you are invited to stay with the locals), experiencing their warm hospitality and excellent local cuisine.